HazyResearch/deepdive/doc/configuration.md

 - `input_relations`: takes an array of relation names that this extractor depends on.
 Similar to `dependencies`, all extractors whose `output_relation` exists in this array will be executed before this extractor.

-The following directives are only for the `json_extractor`, `tsv_extractor`, and `plpy_extractor` styles.
+The following directives are only for the `tsv_extractor`, and `plpy_extractor` styles.
 They are **mandatory** for these styles.

 - `input`: specifies the input to the extractor.
-For all the three extractor style above it can be a SQL query to run on the database, e.g.,:
+For all the extractor styles above it can be a SQL query to run on the database, e.g.,:

     ```
     myExtractor {